 The presumption in California law is that it is in the best interests of a child for both parents to make decisions in consultation.
 Some divorces may make close cooperation trying; but if parents can’t create a plan for the future, it’s left to a judge to decide.
 Parents unhappy with a court’s decision could be faced with continued litigation that is likely to be combative and expensive.

-When parents meet and confer, they can work out a satisfying parenting plan that fully address their unique circumstances while ensuring frequent access to their children.
-Factors to consider when developing a plan include the age and health of the child, emotional and educational needs, health, safety and also parental ability.
+When parents meet and confer, they can work out a satisfying parenting plan that fully addresses their unique circumstances while ensuring frequent access to their children.
+Factors to consider when developing a plan include the age and health of the child, emotional and educational needs, health, safety, and also parental ability.

 While child custody may be one of the most complex issues to address during a divorce, there’s no reason why cooperative co-parenting can’t secure a plan that will have a healthy and empowering outcome for the children involved.
 There are many resources on the internet to research if you want to learn more about parenting plans, and you can also discuss this with an experienced family law attorney who can help you fashion a parenting plan that is right for your children.